You Don't Think Between Thoughts

 Not a philosophical answer.
 Not a concept.
 Just in direct experience, in the actual moment between one thought dissolving and the next one forming, was there a thinker present?

-Or was there simply a brief, quiet interval before the next thought arrived?
+Or was there simply a brief interval before the next thought arrived?

 We don't usually notice the gap because the next thought arrives quickly enough to create the impression of continuity.
 Like frames in a film.
 Viewed at speed, the stillness between them disappears entirely.
 The illusion of constant motion is complete.

-And in that stillness, there is no problem.
+And in that gap, there is no problem.

 No commentary.
 No narrative.
 No version of you that needs fixing or completing or proving.
-Just the quiet between one thought and the next.
+Just the moment between one thought and the next.

-It's already happening.
+It is already happening.
 Several times a minute.
-It has been your whole life.
+It has been happening your whole life.

 You just haven't been looking there.